m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 ```

 In the example above, `YanTan` is a union type that can either be a string
-literal type `"tan"` or an object of named `Yan`.
-The `Tethera` type is a union
+literal type `"tan"` or an object named `Yan`.
+The `Tethera` type is a union of
-of two different object types, distinguished by their common `type` property.
+two different object types, distinguished by their common `type` property.
+This
-This latter example is typically called a discriminated unions in TypeScript,
+latter example is typically called a discriminated union in TypeScript, and
-and elsewhere might be called tagged unions, disjoint unions, or sum types.
+elsewhere might be called tagged unions, disjoint unions, or sum types.
 TypeScript uses the language's control flow constructs to "narrow" union types,
 as demonstrated with the value `tethera` above.

-For more on narrowing the typescript
+For more on narrowing, the TypeScript
 [handbook chapter on narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html)
 is a must read for new users: